MahtoSujeet/.dotfiles/README.md

-# My Linux Dotfiles
+# Dotfiles

+There is no place like ~/

-It includes Hyprland, neovim and zsh.
+This config includes Hyprland, neovim and zsh.

 ### Prerequisites

 1. `git` must be installed
 1. Your brain must be present in skull.

 --------------------------------

 # HYPRLAND SETUP

 To get started you'll need few utilities and some basic things, We'll go in steps as;

 1. Adding Wayland & Xwayland